hackatbrown/discordbot-starter/README.md

 Clicking the suggestion, and sending the command should have your bot say "pong!".
 If it does not work, make sure your bot is online!
 ### b.
 Writing a new command
 - Create a new TypeScript file `<command name>.ts` inside of the `src/commands` directory.
 Make sure the name of your file corresponds exactly to the name of the command you want to create.
-- Create a JavaScript object that ipliments the `ICommand` interface.
+- Create a JavaScript object that implements the `ICommand` interface.
 The interface specifies that your object must have two fields, `data` of type `SlashCommandBuilder`, and an asynchronous `execute` command.
 The `data` field holds information about the command (its name, and description), while the `execute` function contains the code that should be ran when a user types a comand.
 That is where you will write all the code for your command.
 - Set your `module.exports` equal to the ICommand object you just created.
 This ensures that it is accessible from other TypeScript files in the project.
 - Run `npm run deploy` to deploy your new command to Discord's servers, before starting up your bot.